 This is where a good DMS comes into its own.
 Contributors need to add their content to a well-organised system with clear workflows.
 Every object within a workflow should be linked dynamically to the documentation that supports the process it describes.
 Versions must be controlled.
 Ownership must be clear.
 Reviews must be structured and easy to follow.
 Approvals must be explicit and trigger next actions.
 Publishing must be automatic.

-Imagine a high tech production line where every process and detail of the workflow is governed and documented using just this kind of dynamic business processing modelling.
+Imagine a high tech production line where every process and detail of the workflow is governed and documented using just this kind of dynamic business processing modeling.

 Where there is uncertainty or confusion about requirements, employees can reference these models with confidence, avoiding errors that would otherwise waste time, resource, or in the worst case scenario, hundreds of thousands of pounds.